devig/voyager-shop/docs/readme.md

 # Voyager Shop Documentation

-This package is a simple boilerplate to get you starting with building a shop with a voyager admin panel.
+This package is a simple boilerplate to get you started with building a shop with a voyager admin panel.

 ## Features